top of page

 What does complex trauma look like?

+I wrote a blog on the difference between PTSD and c-PTSD.
 Some examples of c-PTSD symptoms include:

 • Fawning: People-pleasing tendencies or difficulty saying “no” to others